microsoft/WindowsAgentArena/src/win-arena-container/client/evaluation_examples_windows/TestCaseVariantExtension.md

 **Original Instruction:**
 - *Sort files by date modified in the Documents folder.*

+**Expected Result:**
+Check if files in the VM Documents folder are sorted by date modified.

 Its evaluator function is ```are_files_sorted_by_modified_time```.
 Here, we can modify the [original evaluator function](../../vm/setup/server/main.py#L1637-L1650) to expose the sort method as a parameter to the evaluator expected rule, enabling new variant test case extensions.

 ### Features: